bruceravel/demeter/documentation/Artemis/fit/happiness.rst

 general sense of how the fit came out.

 .. caution:: The word :quoted:`happiness` was chosen for this parameter because it is a silly word in a statistics context.
    Happiness is an ad-hoc, semantic metric.
 It has no basis in formal statistics.
-It is essentially meaningless and should **NEVER** be published. **NEVER**!
+It is a functionally meaningless parameter and should **NEVER** be published.  **NEVER**!

 Evaluation of the happiness parameter